October 8, 2018

 Computer aided learning was being used in both educational and industrial training scenarios.

-Around this time the first Learning Management Systems (LMS) appeared.
+LMS stands for Learning Management System.
+The first Learning Management Systems appeared in the 1970s.
 LMS were frameworks which presented knowledge, distributed it and recorded interactions with it.
-Early variants revolved around Drill-and-Practice techniques but things have progressed rapidly.
+Early types of LMS revolved around Drill-and-Practice techniques but things have progressed rapidly.